 - Keep your flower garden blooming with beautiful, mildly fragrant stock flowers.
 They have stunning displays and are a perfect choice for cut flowers and indoor floral arrangements.
 Awapuni Nurseries have tall and short varieties available throughout autumn to create a layered look.

-- Autumn is a time for pansies, violas, lobelia, cornflower, polyanthus, sweet pea and lavender.
+- Autumn is a time for edible flowers like pansies, violas, cornflower.

 Herb garden

 Consider growing strong-smelling herbs such as thyme and sage, as they are useful companion plants for brassicas (broccoli and cabbages) as they help repel pests.
-Mint, chives and oregano can handle colder climates.
+Sage and thyme like mint, chives and oregano can handle colder climates.
+These herbs can be brewed to make soothing tea and can be added to main dishes for an extra burst of flavour.

 Natives